ElessarWillomoont/ECS_Submarine/README.md

 python main.py
 ```

-Alternatively, precompiled executables are available in the project's Releases section for **Windows** and **Linux** users.
-(Note: Currently, only Windows and Linux versions are provided, as the author uses Windows and WSL.)
+Alternatively, precompiled executables are available in the project's Releases section for **Windows** and **Linux** users. *(Note: Currently, only Windows and Linux versions are provided, as the author uses Windows and WSL.)*

 ## Current Progress

-At the moment, the game includes the following feature:
+At the moment, the game includes the following features:
 - Basic player movement using the arrow keys (Up, Down, Left, Right).
+- Control the horizon line's vertical position using the `V` and `B` keys.

 ---

 More features will be added in future updates!